MacBook Pro with M3: iFixit dismantles notebook and criticizes Apple’s repair policy with original parts

 Despite getting rid of a feature called “unpopular and irreparable” by iFixit, the notebooks continue with Apple’s criticized parts pairing policy, which requires checking any component that has been replaced.
 If a part is not original to the brand, the user may experience functionality problems.

 iFixit made a practical demonstration of this case by replacing the MacBook Pro screen without official support from Apple.
 The result?
-Image rendering failures could be seen at the top of the panel, and the only way to resolve the problem is to use the company’s calibration software — available only through its authorized service networks.
+Image rendering failures might be seen at the top of the panel, and the only way to resolve the problem is to use the company’s calibration software — available only through its authorized service networks.

 Returning to its disassembly, the 14-inch MacBook Pro, in its “cheaper” version, now has two NAND memory chips, which should correct the SSD performance problems of the version with an M2 processor.
 Despite this, the NAND chips and RAM memory are soldered to the logic board, which makes upgrades impossible.